SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 	generators (string/path, mandatory  for production runs, otherwise optional; if  this file  is not provided,  initial PRNG  seeds are automatically computed and saved in metadata or in a default log file).
+  - `rngEventGeneratorSeed` : the explicit seed (integer) for the event generator.
+  - `rngVertexGeneratorSeed` : the explicit seed (integer) for the vertex generator.
+  - `rngGeant4GeneratorSeed` : the explicit seed (integer) for the Geant4 generator.
+  - `rngHitProcessingGeneratorSeed` : the explicit seed (integer) for the hit post-processing algorithms.
+  - `rngSeedFileSave` : the file path where to store the effective seeds used by the simulation.

 - `flsimulate.digitization`  : this  is  the *digitization*  section
   (not used yet).

 - `flsimulate.variantService` :  this is the *variants*  section where
-  the Bayeux/datatools  *variant service* dedicated to  the management of variant  parameters and configurations is  configured.
+  the Bayeux/datatools  *variant service* dedicated to  the management of  variant parameters  is  configured.
 Users  are  given here  the opportunity to tweak some core options about:

   - the geometry,
   - the vertex generation,